Dutch cyclist Jakobsen in induced coma after crash in Poland - WHIZ News

-WARSAW, Poland (AP) — Dutch cyclist Fabio Jakobsen was put into an induced coma Wednesday after suffering injuries in a crash on the final stretch of the Tour de Pologne race in southern Poland, organizers said.
+WARSAW, Poland (AP) — Dutch cyclist Fabio Jakobsen was put into an induced coma Wednesday after sustaining head and chest injuries in a crash on the final stretch of the Tour de Pologne race in southern Poland, organizers said.

 Sprinting for the win at the end of the event’s opening stage, Jakobsen was sent flying into the side barriers after a collision with fellow Dutchman Dylan Groenewegen.